-The waste of bandwidth caused by a DUPACK-based end-to-end retransmission can be avoided when the end-to-end loss detection is based on time instead of sequence numbers, e.g., with RACK [I-D.ietf-tcpm-rack].
+While LOOPS makes no requirements on end-to-end protocols, it is worth noting that the waste of bandwidth caused by a DUPACK-based end-to-end retransmission can be avoided when the end-to-end loss detection is based on time instead of sequence numbers, e.g., with RACK [I-D.ietf-tcpm-rack].
 This requires a limit on the additional latency that LOOPS will incur in its attempt to recover the loss locally.
 In the present version of this document, opportunity to set such a limit is provided in the Setup Information.
 The limit can be used to compute a deadline for retransmission, but also can be used to choose FEC parameters that keep extra latency low.